Bristol blue glass: Revival

 Around 1970 Thomas Webb & Sons of Stourbridge made a range of about ten Bristol blue glass shapes, but had to stop as they found cobalt dust was contaminating their lead crystal.
 At the request of John Stott, the managing director of Thomas Webb (who closed down in 1990), Nazeing Glass of Broxbourne, Herts, supplied the Bristol Museum and Art Gallery Shop with a range of some twenty glass shapes, all based on 18th century inspired designs, from 1975 until 1990.
 Bristol-based glass makers James Adlington and Peter Sinclair held their Hot Glass exhibition in 1988 at Hand Made Glass, Bristol, which led to a revival of Bristol's hand blown glass industry, and to the creation of a company that has spawned the careers of many other studio glassmakers in the southwest of England.
 Today, Bristol Blue Glass is produced by The Original Bristol Blue Glass Ltd in Brislington, established in 1988.

 In the 1990s, John Harvey & Sons of Bristol began to sell Bristol Cream sherry in bottles made from Bristol blue, after a period of over 100 years during which blue bottles had been associated with the sale of dangerous or poisonous liquids.

+During the late C19th some mineral water companies in the North East of England had blue glass bottles manufactured for them.
+Companies like W.B.
+Reid & R. Emmerson, Newcastle and E.J.
+Stewart, Hartlepool used blue glass bottles for the sale of their drinks.

+Two main shops operated during the 2000s, one located on High Street, Bristol and the other on Bath Road, Brislington.

+Nearing the end of 2024 it was announced that the High Street location would be closing, which occurred in January 2025.

+Production from the Brislington store continued until 31 May 2026, by which point the shop had to shut down due to rising costs.
+Small pieces called "Dinkies" could still be sourced from Exmoor glass.